zachdoug24/dbm-projects/README.md

 1. This requires [DBM 1.8.8 Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods/tree/master), and [the Beta Client of DBM](https://discordapp.com/channels/374961173524643843/375701228111527937/461267260234006531).
 2. To expand upon it, please be sure you thoroughly understand what is going on within the code.
-3. Please remember to edit `Line #1` with the role name, and `Line #2` with the verification channel.
+3. Please remember to edit `Line #1` with the role name and `Line #2` with the verification channel.

 ## **Disclaimer**